AskXclaim/cinema-tickets/ReadMe.md

 ### Running the application
-Clone the project, and run `npm i` to install all packages used. use the command `npm test` to run the unit tests
+Clone the project, and run `npm i` to install all packages used.
+Use the command `npm test` to run the unit tests.

 ### Consideration:
 - Node (JavaScript) was used though I would recommend using TypeScript if possible